 The two main sports I follow and play are football and basketball.
-I have played both since I was about 3 years old, and they both have been tremendous influences on whom I am today.
+I have played both since I was about 3 years old, and they both have been tremendous influences on who I am today.
 Football and basketball are sports that require exceptional teamwork, in addition to extraordinary individual performance.
 They require you to cooperate with and to sacrifice everything for your team around you.
 I truly believe sports are a phenomenal metaphor for life.

-I was a lineman on both sides of the ball for my football team, in addition to being the kicker, until 8th grade where I decided to focus on my main love: basketball.
+I was a lineman on both sides of the ball for my football team – in addition to being the kicker – until 8th grade, where I decided to focus on my main love: basketball.
 I played basketball competitively up until my senior year in high school.
 Also, during my senior year of high school, I became a school-record holder for discus, and I broke my own record six times throughout the season.
 I never even considered track and field growing up, but it taught me hard work, perseverance and dedication.

 I, Eric Scott Fenstermaker, promise to accurately and truthfully cover all matters that I am assigned to or choose to report on.
 My first loyalty is to my audience, and I promise to do the best that I physically, mentally and emotionally can do to serve the public information that will add value to their lives and promote meaningful dialogue.
 Journalism is a passion of mine and something I wish to spend my whole life doing.

 To do this, I understand that I must never cut corners, lie, fabricate, plagiarize or deprive anyone of content that is truly theirs.
 As a result, any errors I believe I have made will be posted below.
 I encourage anyone to ask me questions about my work so that I may always be a truthful and well-respected source of information.